 Be firm, fair and consistent.
 I know this is not new advice, but it’s ultra important.
 You aren’t your students’ friend and being a softy will not help them in the long run.
 Do what you say and say what you mean should be your mantra.
 However, don’t be afraid to engage in debate with your students and to concede if they present you with a good argument.
 I spend a lot of time and energy teaching my kids to communicate and to write and speak persuasively.
 What kind of hypocrite would I be if I didn’t let them practice those skills?
 Now, what I just wrote might seem contradictory, but it isn’t.
 It’s simple: don’t give in to whining or complaining, but be willing to change your mind if you are presented with a good, solid argument.
 There’s a big difference between you changing your mind about homework because a bunch of kids complained that they were tired of homework and changing the date of an assignment because the class presented you, respectfully, with logical evidence for why you should.

 Always let the student save face.
 Despite your best efforts, you will have discipline issues.
 That’s an undeniable fact.
-But when you do, deal with them in a way that shows respect for the student, even if s/he isn’t showing respect for you.
+But when you do, deal with them in a way that shows respect for the student, even if they aren’t showing respect for you.
 You have to model how to treat people respectfully, and making them look bad won’t do that.
 So, if you are talking to the class, and little Johnny isn’t paying attention or is talking to his neighbour, just keep on talking and add in a simple, isn’t that right, Johnny?
 Or do you agree, Johnny? and then keep right on talking.
-I also walk around the classroom as I talk and if someone isn’t paying attention, I can just stop by the desk and put my hand on his/her back or desk.
-Both of these methods make the student aware that you want his/her focus without drawing attention to the bad behaviour.
+I also walk around the classroom as I talk and if someone isn’t paying attention, I can just stop by the desk and put my hand on their back or desk.
+Both of these methods make the student aware that you want their focus without drawing attention to the bad behaviour.
 And if you have to have a more serious discussion with a student, do it privately.
 Not only does the student save face, but the bravado often disappears without an audience.

 I hope you’ve been able to pick up a few tips that will help you have a great year of teaching and learning in your classroom.
 If you have other tips that work for you, please share them in the comments.
 Happy back to school!